Time to Find Out Why

 Why your house is not selling may be because it's a unique property.
 It may not conform to the average person.
 This makes finding a buyer much more difficult.
 These properties as a whole, take longer to sell.

-They may be wonderful houses and property, but they are only suited for a narrow niche of buyers.
+They may be wonderful houses and properties, but they are only suited for a narrow niche of buyers.

 Will the house sell?
 Certainly.
 You might have to be a bit more patient, that's all.